 F1 - first generation Goldendoodle, a cross between a purebred Golden Retriever and a purebred Poodle, 50/50 cross means more “hybrid vigor” which means puppies are generally healthier than their parents, considered low to no shedding.

 F1b - Back cross Goldendoodle, generally a cross between an F1 Goldendoodle and a purebred Poodle, our F1b’s tend to be the most sought after since they are considered to be more hypoallergenic and have even less shedding than the F1 or none at all.

 All of our puppies are well loved and cared for as if we were planning to make each one our own personal pet.
 They get lots of attention from people of all ages and are around other dogs and cats on a daily basis.
 We begin litter training them at four weeks once we start feeding them puppy food.
 We have had quite a few people tell us that they feel like the litter training helped their puppy potty train quicker than normal.
-They are dewormed at least two times (5 and 7 weeks), thoroughly vet checked, and get their first Parvo vaccination before they go to their new homes at 8 weeks.
+They are dewormed at least three times (at 3,5, and 7 weeks), thoroughly vet checked, and get their first Parvo vaccination before they go to their new homes at 8 weeks.
 We also send them home with a fleece blanket with their mom's and siblings' scents on it to help ease the transition, a nice quality toy, a gallon sized bag of the food we have been feeding them, and paperwork from their vet appointment.